BradoBrain/CombineLearning/README.md

 Future - publisher that publishes only one value and close pipeline (ONLY ONE TIME).
 It can be publish immedietely, delay or wait for a user response etc.

+Deferred - publisher that give us not execute Future immediately (other publisdhers not execute immediately)

 **Operators**

 .map - simple operator to do logic operations.